datacraft-dsc/DEPs/4/README.md

 Starfish should make it simple, as far as possible, for developers to create their own Capability Agents for custom purposes, e.g. by extending a common base implementation.

-Note: providing a Capability Agent of this nature is a technique used in reference implementations to integrate the Ocean Network, by wrapping the Squid library provided by the Ocean Protocol Foundation.
+Note: Providing a Capability Agent of this nature is a technique used in reference implementations to integrate the Ocean Network, by wrapping the Squid library provided by the Ocean Protocol Foundation.
 This technique is valuable because it allows a consistent Agent API to be maintained for user while allowing for evolution and innovation in the underlying technology capabilities.